sapphireUI/SapphireUI/docs/getting_started/theming.md

 # Adding the Theme CSS File

-To use Buridan's chart themes, you need to include the theme CSS in your project.
+To use Sapphire's chart themes, you need to include the theme CSS in your project.
 Here's how to do it:

 Create a new file in your Reflex app’s `assets/` folder (if it doesn't exist, create it):